SilkePilon/Voyager/README.md

-# Voyager: An Open-Ended Embodied Agent with Large Language Models
+# Voyager: An Open-Ended Embodied Agent with support for running on open-source LLM models.

 <div align="center">